 So if Safari already saved your information, when you tap the sign-in option your iDevice asks you if you want to use a previously saved password to use with your app.

 For example, I previously saved my username and password for Amazon using Safari in iOS 10.
 When I now open the Amazon app, a pop-up asks me if I want to select that saved password and gives me the choice to OK that or select Not Now.

-If I OK the use of the saved password, another pop-up requests that I press Touch ID (or fill in your password) to automatically fill in those details.
+If I OK the use of the saved password, another pop-up request that I press Touch ID (or Face ID/ fill in your password) to automatically fill in those details.
 All you need to do is press the Sign In button, that’s it!

 Seeing AND Adding IDs and Passwords is Easy Too!

-go to Settings > Passwords & Accounts (or Accounts & Passwords) and tap on Website & App Passwords (or App & Website Passwords.)
-A pop-up asks for your Face ID/Touch ID (or fill in your password), tap it and you immediately see all the stored IDs.
+Go to Settings > Passwords & Accounts (or Accounts & Passwords) and tap on Website & App Passwords (or App & Website Passwords.)
+A pop-up asks for your Face ID/Touch ID (or type in your password), tap it and you immediately see all the stored IDs.